fredickandrewdimo/fredickandrewdimo/README.md

 # Hi there, I'm Fredick Andrew 👋

-### I'm an Aspiring Front End Developer 👨🏻‍💻
+### Aspiring Fullstack Developer 👨🏻‍💻

-- 📚 I'm currently learning more about on Front End Development.
+- 📚 I'm currently learning technologies and tools in Web Development.
-- 🗓 2022 Goals: Learn JavaScript Framework and contribute to open source projects.
+- 🗓 2022 Goals: Learn React,Angular, Vue JS and contribute to open source projects.
 - 🖼 I have a strong foundation and background on UX Design.